November 15 - December 10

 Visit at the end of our foliage season and December gusts will send pumpkin-orange, red and yellow leaves swirling alongside the trails as you walk through forested collections on a breezy day.
 More than two miles of paths meander pastPistachio trees, Pomegranate hedges, Combredum and other species, sothe Arboretum offers yourfamily and friends a fine Autumnal outing.
 Tourists flock to New Hampshire and Vermont to see colors like these -- and if you haven't made the effort to get out and see our own foliage right here in Arizona, these images should provide sufficient motivation.

-EDITOR'S FALL FOLIAGE UPDATE: as of October 29, 2013 the Jujube trees east of the Herb Garden have shed most of their leaves; those that remain are bright yellow.
-Honey Locust and Varnish trees will be next, turning color from Oct.
-30-Nov.7.
+EDITOR'S FALL FOLIAGE UPDATE: as of November 17, 2014 the Jujube trees east of the Herb Garden have shed all their leaves.
+Honey Locust trees near the Palm grove still have golden leaves; and the Varnish trees are just beginning to turn gold.
 Look for our first pistachio that's already vivid red on "The catwalk" near the pumphouse along Queen Creek.
 Other pistachios will turn color from approximately Nov.
-15-30.
+25 through December 10.

 Another 'late-bloomer' to watch for is the one still loaded with fruit and bustling with foraging birds in the picnic area.
 Leaves that are green and going orange and red line the trunk, right at eye-level, and will redden and fall over the next ten days.